itpp-labs/website-addons/website_event_attendee_fields/README.rst

   * if partner has some of fields

     * grey them out with a message "This email address already has an account.
 Data will be taken from this account"

+* Modifies behaviour of ``partner_event`` module:

+  * always updates Registration's name and phone to corresponded values of Attendee Partner, because they be taken from Partner record (e.g. Public User)

 Demo mode
 ---------